dcbaker/cython/docs/src/userguide/language_basics.rst

 Built-in Functions
 ------------------

-Cython compiles calls to most built-in functions into direct calls to the corresponding Python/C API routines, making them particularly fast.
+Cython0 compiles calls to most built-in functions into direct calls to the corresponding Python/C API routines, making them particularly fast.

 Only direct function calls using these names are optimised.
 If you do